Must-Have Website Design Basics

 11. F-Pattern

-A fantastic yet straightforward SEO strategy that most people ignore is using the f-pattern.
+A fantastic yet straightforward SEO strategy that is most important and often ignored is using the f-pattern.
 This technique helps arrange content on the page in an F-shape, thereby increasing the visitors’ chances of finding relevant content.

 This SEO strategy situates the critical information on the left side of the page because the human eye reads from left to right.
 Similarly, you can have the menu option on the left because people usually look for on-site functions.

-As a result, to highlight a great article on the page, you can use this technique to complement the quality write-up.
+As a result, to highlight a great article on the page, you can use this technique to attract the visitor and complement the quality write-up.

 Heat Map Showing Pattern